RomanKalkreuth/ecj-contrib-cgp-revised/README.md

 # Revision of the ECJ CGP Contrib Package

 This is a revised version of the Cartesian Genetic Programming (CGP) extension package for the Java Evolutionary Computation Toolkit (ECJ).
 It extends the origial package written by David Oranchak.
-This revised version aims on the integration of advanced methods for CGP into ECJ.
-It will be integrated into the ECJ main line on an ongoing basis.
+This version aims at the integration of advanced methods for CGP into ECJ.
+It will be integrated into the ECJ mainline on an ongoing basis.

 CGP is a heuristic method inspired by neo-Darwinian evolution for evolving graphs.
 CGP is known for its application to Boolean program synthesis and evolvable hardware.